avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 After the `RegisterSubnetValidatorTx` is accepted on the P-Chain, the Subnet Validator is added to the Subnet's validator set.
 The P-Chain will then send a Warp message to the Subnet notifying of the validator set addition.

-When any validator is removed from the set (whether forcefully or per the validator's request), the P-Chain will also send a warp message to the Subnet notifying it of the validator set removal.
+When any validator is removed from the set (whether forcefully or per the validator's request), the P-Chain will also send a Warp message to the Subnet notifying it of the validator set removal.
 It is up to the Subnet on how to handle such a message, especially if unexpected.
 A validator's stake could continue to remain locked for an extended period of time after this point, for example.

 This transaction is, by design, not required to be submitted by the validator themselves.
 With the Ed25519 signature, the validator guarantees that they can only be added to the validator set if `Signer` corresponds to the `blsPublicKey` and `Balance` >= `balance`.
 The `RegisterSubnetValidatorTx` is considered invalid if those two properties are not satisfied.

 For a `RegisterSubnetValidatorTx` to be valid, `Balance` must be >= the greater of 5 $AVAX or two weeks of the current fee.
-This prevents Subnet Validators from being added with too low of a `Balance` where they become immediately delinquent based on the continous fee mechanism defined below.
+This prevents Subnet Validators from being added with too low of a `Balance` where they become immediately delinquent based on the continuous fee mechanism defined below.
 A Subnet Validator can leave at any time before the initial $AVAX is consumed and claim the remaining `Balance` to the `ChangeOwner` defined in the transaction.

 Note: There is no `EndTime` specified in this transaction.
-Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0` or `ExitValidatorTx` is issued.
+Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0` or `ExitValidatorSetTx` is issued.

 #### SetSubnetValidatorWeightTx

 `SetSubnetValidatorWeightTx` is used to modify the voting weight of a Subnet Validator.
-For this transaction to be valid, 67% of the current Subnet Validator weight must sign the warp message included in `Message`.
+For this transaction to be valid, 67% of the current Subnet Validator weight must sign the Warp message included in `Message`.
 Applications of this transaction could include:

 - Increase the voting weight of a Subnet Validator if a delegation is made on the Subnet
 - Increase the voting weight of a Subnet Validator if the stake amount is increased (by staking rewards for example)